 As Chairman, CEO and an investor in MDVIP, Bret is passionate about MDVIP’s role in making primary care a better experience.
 Under Bret’s leadership, the company has grown to more than 900 physicians and 300,000 patients nationwide, making MDVIP the largest membership-based primary care network in the country.

 Bret has been a healthcare leader and entrepreneur for 30 years.
 Prior to MDVIP, he was CEO of InSight Health, a diagnostic imaging company.

-Earlier in his career, Mr. Jorgensen co-founded TheraTx, a publicly traded, diversified healthcare services business with an innovative, point-of-care, information technology solution.
-As Director and President of TheraTx Health Services, he was responsible for five operating divisions with 5,000 employees when the company was sold to Vencor for $550 million.
-TheraTx was recognized as the second fastest-growing public company in America by Inc. magazine in 1995 when Mr. Jorgensen received the “Entrepreneur of the Year” Award in Healthcare.
+Bret also co-founded TheraTx, a publicly traded, diversified healthcare services business with more than 5,000 employees.
+During his tenure, TheraTx was recognized as the second fastest-growing public company in America by Inc. magazine and Bret received the “Entrepreneur of the Year” Award in Healthcare.

 He currently serves as Chairman of Crossover Health, a novel worksite health provider offering technology-enabled health services to large self-insured employers.

 Bret is also involved in non-profit leadership.
 He leads the MDVIP Foundation which raises public awareness of health, wellness and the value of prevention through charitable initiatives.
 The Foundation helps improve the lives of those most in need, just as MDVIP helps improve the lives of patients and physicians.

 “As a values-based company, we do the right things for the right reasons.
 We ask every day what we can do to improve the lives of others and how we can make healthier lives happen."